thillRobot/seam_detection/README.md

 - [ ] document calibration process of 3D LiDAR system - update `scan2cloud` package

-- [x] complete workpeice localization with TEASER as substitute for ICP and/or RANSAC - testing `seam_detection_teaser.cpp` currently
+- [x] complete workpeice localization with TEASER as substitute for ICP and/or RANSAC - implemented in `seam_detection.cpp`

 - [x] troubleshoot teaser rotation estimation, experiment with input cloud density and bounds
   - Test TEASER with two point clouds from same source to verify idea about required correspondence